finlaymcalpine/finlaymcalpine.github.io/README.md

-# Finlay McAlpine

-Data person, former economist, occasional climber.
+Data person, economist, occasional runner & climber.

 Been throwing scripts & notebooks together for a while: trying to formalize it.